denten-books/plain-text/2-device.md

 resources---into mere "comfortable contemplation" [@benjamin_author_1983].

-Is it possible then for poetic form to evolve without the corresponding evolution in the economic contexts of literary production?
+Is it possible then for poetic form to evolve without the corresponding evolution in structures of literary production?
 It seems not.
-Like Shklovsky, Benjamin sees a small ray of hope in the techniques of poetic enjambment and interruption.
-Forms like the photo-montage and the epic theater puncture the illusion of artistic unity.
+Like Shklovsky, Benjamin saw a small ray of hope in the techniques of enjambment and interruption.
+Emerging art forms like photo-montage and the epic theater puncture the illusion of artistic unity.
 "Epic theater does not reproduce conditions," he writes.
-It is not mimetic.
-It "discloses" and "uncovers."
+It is not mimetic; it "discloses" and "uncovers."
 The technique of interruption, by which a playwright freezes the scene, for example, functions to create a caesura within the structure of the play.
 Like Lubbock's detached objectification of the novel, interruption brings attention to the artifice of the art form.
-It positions both the audience and the actor in a particular relation to the structure of theater as an event.
+It places the audience and the actor out of position.
 No longer passive participants, they are invited to suspend the suspension of disbelief.
 The veil is lifted.
 A measure of discomfort enters into the situation.
-Actors appear for what they are: paid performers in costume; the audience catches a glimpse of itself as a group of consumers paying for a pleasurable experience.
-Epic drama further shows the possibility of what Benjamin calls a "lasting alienation," by which the effects of the dramatic interruption can persevere beyond theater.
-Instead of creating the illusion of mimesis, art of this sort reveals uncomfortable truths about the human condition [@benjamin_author_1983, 99-102].
+Actors appear for what they are: paid performers in costume.
+And the audience catches a glimpse of itself as a group of consumers paying for a pleasurable experience.
+At its most effective, epic drama shows the possibility of what Benjamin calls a "lasting alienation," by which the effects of the dramatic interruption could persevere beyond theater, continuing to expose the uncomfortable truths about the human condition long after the theatrical event [@benjamin_author_1983, 99-102].

-Put into traditional Marxist terms, the dilemma of robotics---automated machinery of thought and war---rests on a nuanced understanding of production and its cognates: authorship, technique, creation, craft, making, poiesis.
+Put into traditional Marxist terms, the dilemma of robotics---automated machinery of thought and war---rests on an understanding of production as it relates to its cognates: authorship, technique, creation, craft, making, poiesis.
 Even in those cases when authors write freely, without duress, they cannot chose chose the means of writing.
 Neither do readers wholly determine the contexts of meaning making.
 "The means of production do not depend on the free will," Marx wrote [@marx_collected_1976, 181; @winner_autonomous_1978, 83].
 It is not enough therefore to be an independent producer of commodities, a free agent.
 One must be free also to produce new *ways of producing*.
 Otherwise, technics---the patterns of making---are a given.
-They exist a priori, an assemblage of preordained social, economic, and infrastructural commitments.
-Langdon Winner, a contemporary theorist of science and technology, calls it the "conditioning of technological inheritance" [@winner_autonomous_1978, 83].
+They exist a priori, embodied by the received technologies.
+Langdon Winner, a contemporary theorist of science and technology, called this effect the "conditioning of technological inheritance" [@winner_autonomous_1978, 83].
+Technology may not have politics as such, but it does carry the force of law, as when for example an architect fails to design for handicapped access [@winner_artifacts_1980].
-It is a soft, suggestive kind of a determinism.
-One can, with critical distance review one's commitment to specific socio-technological arrangements, but it is difficult [@winner_autonomous_1978; @winner_artifacts_1980].
+One can take a vote to exclude the handicapped explicitly, but architectural oversight entails the same consequences---with one major difference.
+The technological decisions do not always go through the same channels of democratic deliberation.
+They carry the force of law, without the legal framework.
+The commitments stick.
+Once embodied in copper and stone they are difficult to restructure [@winner_artifacts_1980].
+It is, for Winner, a soft, suggestive kind of a determinism---the determinism of affordances.

+Literary technics are similarly inherited.
 I did not, for example, chose to write in this way, in this format, using these words, in this manner, on this machine.
 The commitments embodied in the technics of writing in this way are not entirely my own.
 But to opt out in some way I would have to not only recreate a new *style* of writing---the provenance of poets---but also to reconstruct the *implements* of writing, reading, and the dissemination of literary texts.
 To what extent is it possible to become a maker of textual technology?
-The allure of maker culture, seen today in the communities dedicated to the recreation of, in Oswald Spengler's words, *the tactics of daily living*---the making of one's own clothes, the building one's own furnishings, the pickling one's own conserves---can be seen as a contemporary revolt against the tyranny of received technological inheritance.
+The allure of maker culture---the making of one's own clothes, the building one's own furnishings, the pickling one's own conserves---can be seen as a contemporary revolt against the tyranny of received technological inheritance.
+Technics, in this sense, comprise the "tactics of daily living" [@spengler_man_1932].

-I return to the subject of literary technics and their relation to the changing conditions of textual technology.
-Even if we break with Marx and Benjamin on the primacy of production, we are still forced to acknowledge the relationship between labor and poiesis.
+In this light, Morenos's psychodrama, Shklovsky's estrangement, and Benjamin's interruption can all be seen as variations on the same critical materialist practice, aimed at the analysis and the disruption of received technological inheritance.
+Even if we break with Marx on the primacy of production, we are still forced to acknowledge the patent relationship between labor and poiesis.
 To write is to create, and to create is to work.
 I am interested here in taking the formalist research program to its logical conclusion.
-The notion of literary technics identifies the kind of labor involved.
-Our ability to recognize literary devices like Lubbock's "telling the story in first person" or the "autobiographic device" points to the craft of fiction (and any writing, for that matter).
+The notion of literary technique identifies the kind of labor involved.
+Our ability to recognize literary devices like Lubbock's "telling the story in first person" or the "autobiographic device" points to the craft of fiction.
 What we lose in the passage from the novel to the book, we gain in the understanding of how the thing is made.
 This process must include all aspects of literary production, from diegetic details internal to the narrative world to extra-diegetic particulates---rules, norms, practices, and technologies---that govern interpretation.
+The analysis of technique seeks to connect the ideational content of the text with its outward, material contexts.
+Technique, in that sense, is what translates the physical action of the pen or the keyboard into words and ideas.
+The "how is it made" school of literary analysis attempts to reverse that process.

 There will be nothing new in this sentiment for a medieval scholar or the scholar of antiquity.
-The farther removed we are historically from the object of analysis, the more complete our description of the material contexts.
-Thus to understand the palimpsests of Medieval Spain for example we must know something (among many things) about the physical properties of parchment, the storage and the circulation of codices, and the practices of reading and authorial patronage---all before the advent of the Gutenberg press.
-Mechanized type disrupts these patterns significantly, although the modern reader has the luxury of taking print for granted.
+The farther removed we are historically from the object of analysis, the more complete our description of its material contexts.
+Thus to understand the palimpsests of Medieval Spain for example we must know something (among many things) about the physical properties of parchment, the storage and the circulation of codices, and the practices of reading and authorial patronage.
+The modern reader has the luxury of taking print for granted.
 The material conditions associated with the Gutenberg press are simply assumed to be known and transparent.
-The book and the novel for Lubbock are synonymous.
-I would not be the first scholar to point out the dangers of ignoring the material specificity of the contemporary textual conditions.
-Johanna Drucker, Jerome McGann, Katherine Hayles, and Wendy Chun have all made a similar case at one time or another [@drucker_digital_2001; @mcgann_radiant_2001; @chun_enduring_2008;
+Even for Lubbock, the book and the novel are synonymous.
+I would not be the first scholar to point out the dangers of ignoring the material specificity of the literary artifact.
+Johanna Drucker, Jerome McGann, Katherine Hayles, and Wendy Chun have all made a similar case at one time or another [@drucker_digital_2001;
-@hayles_how_2012].
-The analysis of the computational metaphor brings attention to the gravity of the situation.
+@mcgann_radiant_2001; @chun_enduring_2008; @hayles_how_2012].
+The analysis of
+the computational metaphor brings attention to the gravity of the situation.
 Simulated text appears to us in the guise of the print metaphor.
 By such means one system of symbolic exchange is subsumed by another.
-We would like to believe, with Lubbock and Benjamin, in the power of literary analysis to construct a bridge from ideology to material context: from thought to thing, from novel to book, from words and sentences to shape and design.
-The simulation seals the diegetic, intra-textual world within the device, further isolating symbolic exchange from the exchange of commodities.
-It further prevents us from the already difficult task of examining the particulates of received technological inheritance: "to scrutinize that technics give to life, and to make new choices on the basis of that critique" [@winner_autonomous_1978, 83].
-We strain to understand the affordances of simulated print, where the underlying material foundations have long switched to glass and silicon.
+We would like to believe, with Lubbock and Benjamin, in the power of literary analysis to construct a bridge from ideation to material context: from thought to thing, from novel to book, from words and sentences to shape and design.
+The simulation seals the diegetic, intra-textual world within the device, further obscuring the relationship between the book as an idea and the book as an object and a commodity.
+To mistake the illusion of print for print prevents us from the already difficult task of examining the particulates of received technological inheritance: "to scrutinize the patterns that technics give to life, and to make new choices on the basis of that critique" [@winner_autonomous_1978, 83].

 Habit hides the peculiarity of our everyday interfaces with the digital word.
 We read at the surface; we etch inscriptions deep within the bowels of a machine.
-When enacted on the level of the physical device, formal estrangement and interruption can parallel the practice of exegesis in literary theory.
+When enacted on the level of the physical device, formal estrangement and interruption parallels the practice of exegesis in literary theory.
 The unpacking of literal devices that produce meaning reveals internals that structure the reading experience made opaque through artifice and habituation.
 It is at this outer level of analysis, the formalist concern with literary technique as a system of symbolic exchange intersects with the political concern with the technics of the book as a token on the commodities market.

-Once we are able to perceive literature and computation both as systems of symbolic exchange, we are able to regain a measure of personal agency lost to the apparent mechanization of thought through ubiquitous robotics.
 It is tempting to think of personal computers as glorified calculators.
 That is often the popular image of computing, one that highlights the machine's ability to calculate.
 The computer reduces culture to ones and zeroes (or so goes the story), thereby diminishing the human experience.[^ln1-pop] There is some truth to that position, but I would like to argue here that the